anartovich/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Getting webhook subscriptions for a topic

-To get existing subscriptions, do the following GET request on your topic:
+To get existing subscriptions, use the following GET request on your topic:

-`GET /subscribers/webhook/topics/{topicId}/subscriptions`
+`GET /streams/subscribers/webhook/api/v1/topics/{topicId}/subscriptions`

-See [pagination](/docs/topics-api/#pagination) to get more information about how pagination and sorting works.
+See [pagination](/docs/topics-api/#pagination) for more information on how pagination and sorting works.

 The field names allowed for sorting are :